MickiusMousius/Rolio46Keyboard/doc/display.md

 The Vista272 is essentially a drop in replacement for the Nice!View display, it uses the exact same display module.

-The key details of the Nice!View display are as follows:
+The key details of the Vista272 display are as follows:
  * Display area of 25.28x10.74mm
  * 160x68 pixels
  * Power consumption (Typical - Maximum)